 To begin using this tool, you will have to first, download DevCon from the Microsoft Support website.
 You will get it for 32-bit version as well as 64-bit version of Windows.
 After downloading and unzipping the file, you need to choose the version 32-bit or 64-bit, for your Windows computer.
 Or else, you can also put the entire unzipped DevCon folder inside your System Drive.

 Next, open a Command Prompt window with administrative privileges.
-If you are using Windows 7 or earlier version of Windows, you can do that by searching for cmd in the Start Menu.
+If you are using Windows 7 or earlier versions of Windows, you can do that by searching for cmd in the Start Menu.
 If you are using Windows 8 or later versions, press Win+X together and select Command Prompt (Admin).

 After opening the Command Prompt windows, enter the following command: